lilihh/workerpool/README.md

 ```

 ### Example with priorty
-If there are some tasks are urgent, you should mark it with high priority, and workers in workerpool will process if first.
+If there are some tasks are urgent, you should mark it with high priority, and workers in workerpool will process it first.

 ```go
 // normal task